SydneyBioX/scClassify/README.md

 ## Contact us

-If you have any enquiries, espcially about performing `scClassify` to classify your cells or to build your own models, please contact <yingxin.lin@sydney.edu.au> or <bioinformatics@maths.usyd.edu.au>.
+If you have any enquiries, especially about performing `scClassify` to classify your cells or to build your own models, please contact <yingxin.lin@sydney.edu.au> or <bioinformatics@maths.usyd.edu.au>.

 ## Reference